kusoroadeolu/ASTronaut/README.md

 ASTronaut(emphasis on the AST) was basically built by me to organize my java snippets without needing to go to GitHub everytime.
 Yes, there are probably better snippet organizers out there, with better UI and better features, but basically I just needed something that could allow me to search my java snippets based on certain metadata and compare two snippets

 ## Who is ASTronaut for
-Basically java devs who want to be able to search their code based on certain metadata in their code, and have code snippets locally without having to go online to retrieve them.
+Java devs who want to be able to search their code based on certain metadata in their code, and have code snippets locally without having to go online to retrieve them(ironically this is a webapp lol that's made to be run locally).
+</br> ASTronaut is also for anyone who just wants to play around with the tool as well
-</br> To set up ASTronaut locally view [**setup.md**](setup.md)
+</br> To set up ASTronaut locally which I recommend view 👉 [**SETUP.md**](SETUP.md)
 </br> ASTronaut will also be hosted on the cloud later on